Lesley-w19/Phase3-Project/README.md

 4. The major sources of wealth include: Investments, Real Estate, Software, Pharmaceuticals
 5. On the question on whether Most billionaire acquired their wealth themselves or Inherited, we have seen that most of them have inherited

+We are able to use the prediction model to provide insights into what variables are likely to affect the industry wealth distributuin and whether or not the choice of industry affect a persons ability to become a billionaire

 #### Recommendations
-To the Research Agency, I would recommend investing in the Finance & Investments, Technolgy industries, as it shows potential of growing, not only for the younger generation but also the aging.
+To the Research Agency, I would recommend investing in the Finance & Investments, Technology industries, as it shows potential of growing, not only for the younger generation but also the aging.
 Also,